nwllr/mscftp_dissertation_nw/README.md

 Running the **main.py** file will produce the main results of the study.
 It makes use of the following custom modules:

+- **EvalFunctions.py**: Functions used to calculate mispricing, quintiles and first results
+- **EstAlpha.py**: Functions used to estimate alpha returns
+- **PrePro.py**: Functions used for preprocessing of the data
+- **Visual.py**: Functions to produce visualisations (larger part of visualisations are produced separately in the **Visualisations_jupyter.ipynb** file)
+- **DimReduction.py**: Principal Component Analysis implementation used for dimensionality reduction

 - **BGLR.py**: Cross-sectional Linear Regression implementation following Bartram and Grinblatt (2018)
 - **LR.py**: OLS Linear Regression implementation
 - **MultipleValuation.py**: P/E ratio multiples valuation implementation

 - **RF.py**: Random Forest implementation
 - **ELM.py**: Extreme Learning Machine implementation